 The Company recognises and embraces the benefits of diversity of Board members.
 It endeavours to ensure that the Board has a balance of skills, experience and diversity of perspectives appropriate to the requirements of the Company's business.
-The Company has adopted a set of revised Board Diversity Policy on 31 December 2018 setting out the approach to achieve and maintain diversity on the Board in order to enhance the effectiveness of the Board.
+The Company has adopted a set of revised Board Diversity Policy on 31 December 2018 and amended on 30 December 2022 setting out the approach to achieve and maintain diversity on the Board in order to enhance the effectiveness of the Board.
 A summary of Board Diversity Policy, together with the measurable objectives set for implementing this policy, and the progress made towards achieving those objectives are disclosed as below.